kimpro82/MyBizApps/VBA/QAWithChatGPT/README.md

 - Features
   - Succeed in obtaining responses for some models of the `/v1/chat/completions` endpoint.
-  - Call the max token value, descrition, training period of the choosed model automatically (not with VBA, but with excel function `vlookup()`)
+  - Call the max token value, descrition, training period of the chosen model automatically
+  (not with VBA, but with the excel function `vlookup()`)

   ![QA With ChatGPT v0.2](./Images/QAWithChatGPT_V0.2.PNG)